Machine-Learned Exclusion Limits without Binning: Application examples

-The advantage of the MLL+KDE method against traditional approaches appears when dealing with $dim=n$, with $n>2$.
-In Figure~\ref{dimgaussian-Z} we present the exclusion significance for higher dimensional data generated with $\mathcal{N}_{n}(\boldsymbol m,\boldsymbol\Sigma)$, $\boldsymbol\Sigma = \mathbb{I}_{n\times n}$, and $\boldsymbol m = +0.3 (-0.3)$ (left panel) and $\boldsymbol m = +0.7 (-0.7)$ (right panel) for $S$ ($B$).
 It is worth reminding that the Binned-Poisson Likelihood method becomes intractable in the original high-dimensional space.
-On the other hand, the results with the MLL+KDE method approach the ones with the true generative functions in both cases ($\boldsymbol m = \pm0.3$ and $\boldsymbol m = \pm0.7$) for all the analyzed dimensions.
+Also, it is interesting to note that, the results with the MLL+KDE method approach the ones with the true generative functions for all the analyzed dimensions.
 It is important to highlight that the ML output is always one-dimensional regardless of the dimension of the input data and, hence, can always be easily binned.
-For completeness, we show in Figure~\ref{dimgaussian-Z} the significances obtained by applying a BL method to the machine learning output with different bin numbers.
-As can be seen, when increasing the bin number the result approaches the ones obtained with the MLL+KDE method and with the true PDFs.
+For completeness, we show in Figure~\ref{dimgaussian-Z} the significances obtained by applying a BL method to the machine learning output with two different types of binning: a linear binning where all bins have the same size (in the one-dimensional output space), and a standard non-linear approach where all bins have the same number of background events (a binning strategy typically used by experimental collaborations since it avoids the presence of low-statistic bins in the background estimation, which in turns constraints systematic uncertainties).
+As can be seen, binning the output of the machine learning results in a non-negligible drop in significance.
+This can be understood as the binning introduce a loss of information due to a resolution effect.
+For this example, the linear binning turns out to be more effective for the BL method.
+In addition, and as in the $n=2$ example, for MLL+KDE the use of an ensemble of machine learning realizations to obtain smoother PDFs does not change the results obtained with one single classifier.
+The same is verified when using the BL method over the average variable, although this behavior is expected since this method creates histograms from the distributions.